nuphy-src/qmk_firmware/readme.md

 ## improvements:

 1. Added SignalRGB support for Nuphy Keyboards using qmk firmware.
+To enable SignalRGB support, you should set SIGNALRGB_ENABLE = yes in rules.mk.
 2. Fixed some keymapping errors in nuphy keyboard plugin for Air96 V2/Air75 V2 from [SignalRGB](https://github.com/SRGBmods/qmk-plugins/blob/main/Nuphy/NuPhy_Air96v2_QMK_ANSI_Keyboard.js).
 Plugins are saved in [SRGB_qmk_plugins](/SRGB_qmk_plugins).
 You should copy .js file to C:\Users\\[YOUR USERNAME]\Documents\WhirlwindFX\Plugins.
 3. Added SignalRGB plugin for Air60 v2.
 4. Added reverse NumLock indicator for Air96 V2.